The Big Five

 The primary goal of ACL is to encourage athletes to take a leadership role at the school, in the local community, and in the world, while promoting sportsmanship and a healthy attitude toward athletic competition.
 ACL members are active participants in many aspects of school life.

 The Flintridge Leadership Initiative (FLINT) is a student group that educates and provides tools to encourage students to exemplify leadership qualities daily.
 FLINT seeks to integrate a leadership message into everyday life through a variety of creative and digital media.
 The group calls on leaders in the alumni community to participate in a student speaker series called FLINTerviews.
-The FLINT website provides leadership resources and information to students and to extend the conversation about leadership across the campus and around the world.

 Rising seniors can apply to serve as peer counselors for a small group of 7th or 9th graders.
 Peer counselors help students with their transitions to middle school and high school, offer an orientation to Prep, advice on making friends, and answering “Where do I?” and “How do I?” questions.